 A “quick and easy” guide to cancer prevention in the workplace has been published by the Institut de recherche Robert-Sauvé en santé et en sécurité du travail (IRSST), a scientific research organization funded by Quebec’s workplace compensation board, the Commission de la santé et de la sécurité du travail (CSST).

-, is intended for occupational health and safety officers, employers and workers.
+The brochure, Are there carcinogens in your workplace?
+It's time to act!, is intended for occupational health and safety officers, employers and workers.
 The Canadian Cancer Society, which is dedicated to prevention, has welcomed its publication, according to the IRSST.

 The brochure, based on the most up-to-date scientific knowledge available, helps identify carcinogens in the workplace, provides examples of preventive measures and best practices for controlling exposure, and proposes a model action plan for eliminating or reducing exposure.